sycarion/5eSRDs/srds/a5e/source/a5e_AG.md

 removed, only powerful spells such as *regeneration* or *resurrection* can spare it from death or restore it to life.

-Suffering the effects of seven or more levels of fatigue is one way to become doomed; however at the Narrator�s discretion a creature might become doomed for any number of other reasons.
+Suffering the effects of seven or more levels of fatigue is one way to become doomed; however at the Narrator's discretion a creature might become doomed for any number of other reasons.

 The doomed condition is described in Conditions.